Decoding Neural Emotion Patterns through Large Language Model Embeddings: Results and Discussion

 \section{Results and Discussion}

-Within this study, we considered each individually predicted regional brain engagement derived from textual emotional content analysis as a single activation unit.
-Through the mapping of emotion-laden text clusters to anatomically defined brain regions, these activations represent computational inferences of regional involvement based on established emotion-brain relationships from neuroimaging literature \cite{lindquist2012, phan2002, vytal2010, murphy2003}.
-Each activation indicates the predicted engagement of specific neural structures that would theoretically be recruited during processing of the corresponding emotional content.
+Within this study, we considered each individually model-derived regional activation estimates derived from textual emotional content analysis as a single activation unit.
+Through the mapping of emotion-laden text clusters to anatomically defined brain regions, these activations represent computational inferences of potential neural involvement based on established emotion-brain relationships from neuroimaging literature \cite{lindquist2012, phan2002, vytal2010, murphy2003}.
+Each activation indicates the predicted engagement of hypothesized recruitment patterns that would theoretically be recruited during processing of the corresponding emotional content.